stdrice/stdrice.github.io/content/posts/my-2025-edc/index.md

 As a backup, I carry a cheap **Deli** ballpoint pen.
 It’s there for situations where the Kakuno can’t write properly, especially on certain surfaces or low-quality paper.
 Despite being cheap, it writes surprisingly smoothly and gets the job done when needed.

 ## Notebook
-I don’t really have much choice when it comes to notebooks, since I use my school’s notebook by default, but if I need to choose, I will choose Kokuyo notebooks and Field Notes.
+I don’t really have much choice when it comes to notebooks, since I use my school’s notebook by default, but if I need to choose, I will choose **Kokuyo notebooks** and **Field Notes**.

 # Wishlist
 - **Wacom CTL-472**: I want to use it as a replacement for both mouse and touchpad.
 It should be more ergonomic and flexible, especially for long study or work sessions.